Have you ever wondered how popular a certain website really is?

 The real value of SimilarWeb is its Top Website Rankings page where you can the top ranking sites according to category and country (limited to the top 50 for free users), but it also lets you search for a specific domain and see that particular site’s stats.

 When you look up a site, you get three points of data right away: global rank, country rank, and category rank.
-These are awesome for seeing competitive health at a glance.
+These are awesome for website competition at a glance.
 But if you scroll down, you can see the engagement stats: monthly traffic, average visit duration, pages per visit, and bounce rate.

 Keep scrolling and you’ll see a bunch of other details, such as traffic source breakdown, top referring sites, social media traffic, audience demographics, and more.
 All of it’s available for free, solidifying this as the best estimator tool.